openai/multiagent-particle-envs/documentation.md

       5.  integrate_state(self, p_force): this method updates each movable entities' velocity according to the p_force, and then update each movable entity's position based on its velocity and this world's time step(default 0.1).
       6.  update_agent_state(self, agent): this method updates a given agent's communication state according to agent's current communication action and a randomly generated noise(a list of values.).
 If agent is silent , agent's communication state is a list of zero values.
     - Relation with environment:  The MultiAgentEnv class has an attribute which is a World object.
 The environment calls World.step() in MultiAgentEnv.step(), to update states of all entities in this world.
+## Extra Notice
+### Compatiability:
+The Scenario.py must be run under Linux System, the windows prompt will leads to unknown bugs